 Electric Resistance Welding, as the name suggests, employs resistance heating to weld metal.
 In this process, pressure is applied through electrodes after assembling the weldment.
 The resistance heat generated by the current passing through the contact surface of the joint and the adjacent area facilitates the welding process.
 ERW is predominantly used for straight seam welding and is a staple in industries requiring high-quality welds.

-High-frequency welding uses the skin effect to concentrate the energy of high-frequency current on the surface of the workpiece; and uses the proximity effect to control the location and range of the high-frequency current flow path.
-The speed of the current is very fast, it can heat and melt the edge of the adjacent steel plates in a very short time, and realize the butt joint by extrusion.
-Each has its own advantages and disadvantages.
-Generally, the specific choice should be analyzed on a case-by-case basis.
+High Frequency Welding stands out due to its use of the skin effect, which concentrates the energy of high-frequency current on the surface of the workpiece.
+Additionally, the proximity effect is utilized to control the location and range of the high-frequency current flow path.
+This rapid current can heat and melt the edges of adjacent steel plates in a very short time, allowing for a seamless butt joint.
+HFW is known for its speed and efficiency in welding, making it a preferred choice in certain applications.